Exchange interaction: Exchange interactions between localized electron magnetic moments

 Quantum mechanical particles are classified as bosons or fermions.
 The spin–statistics theorem of quantum field theory demands that all particles with half-integer spin behave as fermions and all particles with integer spin behave as bosons.
 Multiple bosons may occupy the same quantum state; however, by the Pauli exclusion principle, no two fermions can occupy the same state.
 Since electrons have spin 1/2, they are fermions.
 This means that the overall wave function of a system must be antisymmetric when two electrons are exchanged, i.e. interchanged with respect to both spatial and spin coordinates.
 First, however, exchange will be explained with the neglect of spin.

 Exchange of spatial coordinates

 Taking a hydrogen molecule-like system (i.e. one with two electrons), one may attempt to model the state of each electron by first assuming the electrons behave independently (that is, as if the Pauli exclusion principle did not apply), and taking wave functions in position space of $\Phi_a(r_1)$ for the first electron and $\Phi_b(r_2)$ for the second electron.
 The functions $\Phi_a$ and $\Phi_b$ are orthogonal, and each corresponds to an energy eigenstate.
-Two wave functions for the overall system in position space can be constructed.
+To enforce the indistinguishability of the two electrons, two wave functions for the overall system in position space can be constructed.
 One uses an antisymmetric combination of the product wave functions in position space: